Group B streptococcal infection: GBS and newborns

 Prematurity has been reported to be the main risk factor.
 Each week of decreasing gestation increases the risk by a factor of 1.34 for developing GBS-LOD.

+A heightened risk of GBS-LOD is also related in addition to prematurity, with low birth weight, maternal colonization, and multiple-gestation pregnancies.

-GBS-LOD can not only be acquired through vertical transmission during delivery; it can also be acquired later from the mother from breast milk or from environmental and community sources.
+GBS-LOD can not only be acquired through vertical transmission during delivery; it can also be acquired later from the mother from breast milk, or throat or from environmental, nosocomial, and community sources.

-GBS-LOD commonly shows nonspecific signs, and diagnosis should be made obtaining blood cultures in febrile newborns.
-S.agalactiae neonatal meningitis does not present with the hallmark sign of adult meningitis, a stiff neck; rather, it presents with nonspecific symptoms, such as fever, vomiting and irritability, and can consequently lead to a late diagnosis.
+GBS-LOD commonly shows nonspecific signs, and diagnosis should be made by obtaining blood cultures in febrile newborns.
+S.agalactiae neonatal meningitis does not present with the hallmark sign of adult meningitis, a stiff neck.
+Instead, it presents with nonspecific symptoms, such as fever, vomiting, and irritability, and can consequently lead to a late diagnosis.
 Hearing loss and mental impairment can be a long-term consequence of GBS meningitis.

-In contrast with GBS-EOD, the incidence of GBS-LOD has remained stable in the US at 0.31 per 1000 live births from 2006 to 2015.

-Prevention of neonatal infection
+Prevention of GBS neonatal infection- Intrapartum Antibiotic Prophylaxis (IAP)

-Currently, the only reliable way to prevent GBS-EOD is administration of intrapartum antibiotics before delivery, that is to say, intrapartum antibiotic prophylaxis (IAP).
+Currently, the only reliable way to prevent GBS-EOD is the administration of intrapartum intravenous (IV) antibiotics before delivery.
+That is to say, intrapartum antibiotic prophylaxis (IAP).
 IAP interrupts vertical transmission of GBS from the mother to the newborn and decreases the incidence of GBS-EOD.